 FEES AND FINANCIAL ASSISTANCE

-Kindly note that all fees for the NUS MSc (Biomedical Informatics) programme quoted on this page are exclusive of prevailing GST, unless otherwise stated.
+Kindly note that all fees for the NUS MSc (Biomedical Informatics) programme quoted on this page are exclusive of prevailing GST, unless otherwise stated (GST rate will be increased from (i) 7% to 8% with effect from 1 Jan 2023; and (ii) 8% to 9% with effect from 1 Jan 2024).
 The University reserves all rights to review fees as necessary and adjust accordingly without prior notice.

 S$50,885.98 (excluding GST) /